HL7/davinci-ra/input/pagecontent/dcc.md

 ###  $ra.evaluate-measure Operation

+[$ra.evaluate-measure](OperationDefinition-ra.evaluate-measure.html) to dCCs would be considered as equivalent to how using [$evaluate-measure](https://www.hl7.org/fhir/measure-operation-evaluate-measure.html) to calculate an eMeasure and obtain the results.

+The $ra.evaluate-measure operation requires four input (IN) parameters: subject, periodStart, periodEnd, and one of the measure parameters (measureId, measureIdentifier, or measureUrl).
+The subject parameter references either a single patient or a group of patients (as specified in the Patient Group profile).
+The term clinical evaluation period refers to the time period during which the risk adjusting encounters could be conducted and documented with expectations of submissions for risk adjustment purposes.
+The periodStart and periodEnd parameters are the start and end dates of the clinical evaluation period.
+The measure parameter identifies the measure definition of a risk adjustment model that will be used to calculate dCCs.

+The following figures illustrate the workflow using $ra.evaluate-measure.

 {% include img-portrait.html img="evaluate-measure-payer-to-provider.png" caption = "Figure 14-1: Evaluate Measure - Payer to Provider" %}

 {% include img-portrait.html img="evaluate-measure-payer-server.png" caption = "Figure 14-2: Evaluate Measure - Payer Server" %}